StableBetStableBet

 Loss Leaders

-Some boosts are genuine loss leaders.
+Some boosts are real loss leaders.
 The bookmaker accepts a small loss on the boosted bet to acquire or retain customers.
 These are the offers worth having—but they're usually capped and targeted.

 Loading the Boost Onto Bad Prices